npcwifies/npcwifies/README.md

 .  ☯  ;  always open to making new friends tbh . i AM SO LONELY ON PT....
 WAHH

+.  ☯  ;  do NOT copy or take ANY inspo from ANY. of my skins... ok? ok.

   ────୨ৎ────────────

  $\text{\color{#47428C} .✦ ݁˖ .  hey egg .. why is the sea glowing ?..